-Check the list of deemed approval items (PDF 105.61KB) that do not require Subsidence Advisory approval.
+Check the exempt development list (PDF 701.36KB) that do not require Subsidence Advisory approval.

-Councils and Accredited Certifiers are authorised to approve development applications that comply with the following 5 guidelines without a requirement for referral to Subsidence Advisory.
+Councils and Accredited Certifiers are authorised to approve development applications that comply with the following five guidelines without a requirement for referral to Subsidence Advisory.

 • Guideline 2

 Subsidence Advisory’s approval is required for any development applications on properties assigned Guidelines 1,1A,4,5 or 7.

 All other development